windingtree/org.id/docs/README.md

 #### Air Route

-This smart contract will be owned by airlines, they would be able to upload all their flight plan for the route.
-The users will be making the bookings on this contracts using the PrivateCall strategy.
+This smart contract will be owned by airlines, they will be able to upload all their flight plan for the route.
+The users will be making the bookings on this contract using the PrivateCall strategy.